 We believe that the ‘Steps’ system is easy for children, parents and teachers to understand, and enables us to give reliable information to parents about how their child, is performing.

 Pupils are given appropriate feedback on their learning by their teachers to help them with their next steps through marking and other support.

-The new National Curriculum has clear expectations for what children should achieve by the end of each key stage and year group.
+The 2014 National Curriculum has clear expectations for what children should achieve by the end of each key stage and year group.
 Our assessment system breaks these down into more detailed guidance which enables teachers to use assessment to support lesson planning and provide a curriculum designed to meet the needs of all learners.
 Teachers and school leaders use assessment to help ensure that the pupils who need extra intervention are quickly identified, appropriately supported and monitored so that no one is left behind.

 School Leaders use assessments to monitor the progress and attainment pupils make, to ensure the school is helping pupils achieve their potential.

 Parents should be able to get a clear and accurate sense of their child’s achievement and progress as well as areas where they can support development.

 Governors use data to ensure the school is supporting pupils learning effectively.

 Assessment is based on a series of numbered bands.
 Each attainment band has been broken down into six steps: